-The following table describes the fields available for managing risk policies on the Risk Policies tab in the PingAccess administrative console.
+The following table describes the fields available for managing risk policies on the Risk Policies tab in PingAccess.

-Field Required Description

-Name Yes A unique name for the risk policy.

-PingOne Connection Yes The PingOne connection you created in steps 2a-2c of Adding a PingOne connection.

-Field Required Description PingOne Risk Policy ID No The ID of the PingOne risk policy that you want to use to perform risk evaluation.
+Field Required Description Name Yes A unique name for the risk policy.
+PingOne Connection Yes The PingOne connection that you created in steps 2a - 2c of Adding a PingOne connection.
+PingOne Risk Policy ID No No The ID of the PingOne risk policy that you want to use to perform risk evaluation.
 A null value tells PingOne Protect to use a default policy.
-You can only configure a PingOne risk policy in PingOne Protect.
-PingAccess doesn't currently support device profiling, so New Device and other device-related PingOne predictor types shouldn't be included in a PingOne risk policy that you intend to use with PingAccess.
+O Note You can only configure a PingOne risk policy in PingOne Protect.
+If you haven't enabled device profiling in a PingAccess risk policy configuration, then you shouldn't include New Device or other device-related PingOne predictor types in the associated PingOne risk policy.
 Some of these device-related predictor types are included in the default PingOne risk policy.
-Make sure to remove the following predictor types from your configuration or adjust the weights or scores associated with them: • Anonymous network detection • Geovelocity anomaly • IP reputation • IP velocity • New device • User location anomaly Learn more in Risk policies □ in the PingOne Cloud Platform documentation.

-Field Required Description Risk Check Interval (MS) The rate at which PingAccess requests an evaluation from PingOne Protect for the same end-user.
+If you haven't enabled device profiling, make sure to remove the following predictor types from your configuration or adjust the weights or scores associated with them: • Anonymous network detection • Geovelocity anomaly • IP reputation • IP velocity • New device • User location anomaly Learn more in Risk policies ☑ in the PingOne Cloud Platform documentation.
+Risk Check Interval (MS) No The rate at which PingAccess requests an evaluation from PingOne Protect for the same end-user.
 This field accepts values from zero to a full day.
 The default value is 20000 ms (20 seconds).
 Tip To have PingOne Protect perform an evaluation on every request that an end-user makes, you can set this value to 0.
 However, evaluating every request could slow down your environment's performance.
-User ID Attribute Yes Tells PingOne Protect what kind of user attribute to define as an end-user's user ID.
+User ID Attribute Yes Tells PingOne Protect what kind of user attribute to define as an end user's user ID.